Rare earth minerals essential to renewable energy not as rare as advertised

-The confluence of the need for renewable energy with China’s dominance in the market for what are called “rare earth minerals” puts America’s supply chains for these essential components of everything from cell phones to solar panels, from windmills to batteries, in a very precarious position, say extraction and refining executives in Denver.
+The confluence of the need for renewable energy with China’s dominance in the "rare earth minerals market" puts America’s supply chains for these essential components in a precarious position, say extraction and refining executives in Denver.

-China controlled more than 80% of the supply for the minerals in 2017, but that share of worldwide production dropped to about 60% by 2021, according to a 2022 U.S. Geological Survey report.
+China controlled more than 80% of the supply for these minerals in 2017, but that share of worldwide production dropped to about 60% by 2021, according to a 2022 U.S. Geological Survey report.

-One of the concerns, say experts, is that China provides government support for their rare earths industry.
+One of the concerns, say experts, is that China provides government support for its rare earths industry.

 Predatory pricing from China combined with recent technological failures at a new billion-dollar plant at the mine caused the company to go bankrupt, and not for the first time.

-But executives at Denver based Energy Fuels Inc. say that the Mountain Pass mine isn’t the only, or even the best source of the specific types of minerals needed by the renewables industry.
-They say that there are ample supplies of the needed minerals sitting in huge piles all over the country contained in mine waste.
+But executives at Denver-based Energy Fuels Inc. say the Mountain Pass mine isn’t the only source of the types of minerals needed by the renewables industry.
+They say there are ample supplies of the needed minerals sitting in huge piles all over the country contained in mine waste.

 “Historically, because the rare earth industry didn't need the neodymium, dysprosium and terbium, monazite wasn't as important, but it's also more radioactive than the bastnaesite they mine at Mountain Pass.
 This stuff was considered a waste, but the rare earth industry has shifted over the last 20 years.
 Now this stuff is like gold.”

-The mill, built in 1980, has been processing uranium for nuclear power plants, but has changed hands several times.
-Energy Fuels took ownership in 2012.
+The mill, built in 1980, has been processing uranium for nuclear power plants, but it has changed hands several times.
+Energy Fuels took ownership of the mill in 2012.

 Energy Fuels is branching out from processing just uranium ore into extracting rare earths from the same sort of ores as well as using “alternate feed materials” containing uranium that, under federal regulations, they are permitted to process.
 These materials usually come from other facilities that do not handle uranium or that have waste piles that need to be cleaned up by extracting the uranium and properly impounding the remaining substances according to NRC and EPA regulations.